ChuckMacDonald/welcomewagon/WelcomeWagonEngagement.md

 Once the cards can be produced in bulk, we will turn our attention to a process for ordering them on the welcomewagon.ai website.
 While we are building a solution for ordering them, we plan to rely on direct sales contact with our customers..

-Once the cards begin to achieve success in Real Life settings, we anticipate an overwhelming demand for them.
+When the cards begin to achieve success in Real Life settings, we anticipate an overwhelming demand for them.
 When we have users coming to welcomewagon.ai because of the cards or because of another referral in the EOS ecosystem, we will generate large quantities of valuable data on EOS users and their tendancies.
 This data will be valuable to dapps and other destinations.
 Through focused, short e-learning sessions, we will educate our users on the network and dapps, and our e-learning department will grow, as it takes on more clients that need material made for them.
 We are building this prototype on EOS, but will also onboard to EOS Coalition chains and engage using the same mechanisms as on EOS (the Greymass account creation process, and NFTs).
 We will also be one of the first users for Greymass's process when it allows other custom domains.
 We have 2-letter name-space domains on each network that we plan to use in that eventuality.

 Apart from the potential for printed links, we will also offer our solution as a way to provide organizations with a bulk digital onboarding solution. eg. "This email contains instructions for you to create your new EOS account and claim this community's membership NFT"

 The future of blockchain interactions in print is very bright, especially when NFC chips and AR are added into the mix.
 We envision persistant signage at Points-of-sale, NFC account faucets in public places, guerilla marketing such as stickers at drive-thru windows, and cards like ours passed out at mass gatherings of people - festivals, concerts, sporting events, protests, etc.

 ## Additional Information